 - The HTTP(S) Post/Put feature is disabled by default.
-A system administrator must explicitly enable the feature by setting HttpClient > Mode to On. - The system administrator can specify a list of HTTP(S) servers that the device is allowed to send data to. - The number of concurrent Post and Put requests is limited.
+A system administrator must explicitly enable the feature by setting HttpClient > Mode to On. - The system administrator can prevent the use of HTTP by setting HttpClient > AllowHTTP to False. - The system administrator can specify a list of HTTP(S) servers that the device is allowed to send data to. - The number of concurrent Post and Put requests is limited.